-- t.96 (a) The Referee is responsible not only for the direction of the bout, the judging of touches and the checking of equipment, but equally for the maintenance of order in the bouts which he is refereeing (cf. t.35/i). - (b) In his capacity as director of the bout and arbiter of touches, he can, in accordance with the rules, penalize the competitors, either by refusing to award a touch which they have in fact made on the opponent, or by awarding against them a touch which they have not in fact received, or by excluding them from the competition which he is refereeing, all, according to the circumstances, with or without prior warning.
-In these circumstances, and if he has judged on a matter of fact, his decisions are irrevocable (cf. t.122).

-- (c) By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Directoire Technique the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120). - (d) Finally, he may recommend to the Directoire Technique all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97). - (e) The Directoire Technique is the authority competent to deal with appeals against the decisions of the Referee (cf. t.97ss, t.122).
+- t.96 (a) The Referee is responsible not only for the direction of the bout, the judging of touches and the checking of equipment, but equally for the maintenance of order in the bouts which he is refereeing (cf. t.35/i). - (b) In his capacity as director of the bout and arbiter of touches, he can, in accordance with the rules, penalize the competitors, either by refusing to award a touch which they have in fact made on the opponent, or by awarding against them a touch which they have not in fact received, or by excluding them from the competition in which he is refereeing, according to the circumstances, with or without prior warning.
+In these circumstances, and if he has judged on a matter of fact, his decisions are irrevocable (cf. t.122). - (c) By reason of the right of jurisdiction which he has over all the fencers who participate in, or are present at a competition which he is refereeing, he can also propose to the Bout Committee the expulsion from the venue of the competition of the spectators, trainers, instructors and other persons who accompany the competitors (cf. t.114, t.118, t.120). - (d) Finally, he may recommend to the Bout Committee all other penalties which he considers appropriate (exclusion from the whole competition, suspension or disqualification) (cf. t.97). - (e) The Bout Committee is the authority competent to deal with appeals against the decisions of the Referee (cf. t.97ss, t.122).

-4. The Directoire Technique (cf. 0.56-0.62)
+4. The Bout Committee (cf. o.56-o.62)

-t.97 (a) The Directoire Technique has jurisdiction over all the fencers who take part in or are present at a competition which it is running.
+t.97 (a) The Bout Committee has jurisdiction over all the fencers who take part in or are present at a competition which it is running.
 When necessary it can intervene on its own initiative in all disputes.